ChengmingF/flower_recognition/README.md

     ```
       python train.py --h
     ```
 3. The tensorboards will be saved in folder 'log', please check the evalutations in tensorbard.
+And the evaluations are also saved in .png file in corresponding folders.

-4. The weight are saved in folder 'weights'.
+5. The weight are saved in folder 'weights'.

 5. Train.sh is for running a loop with different network and layers.
     command: